zilliztech/mcp-server-milvus/README.md

 To verify that Cursor has successfully integrated with your Milvus MCP server:

 1. Open Cursor Settings > Features > MCP
-2. Check that "Milvus" appears in the list of MCP servers
+2. Check that "milvus" and "milvus-sse" appears in the list of MCP servers
 3. Verify that the tools are listed (e.g., milvus_list_collections, milvus_vector_search, etc.)
 4. If the server is enabled but shows an error, check the Troubleshooting section below